jenna-tb-ekwealor/Biostatistics_laboratory/README.md

 eBook [here](https://jenna-tb-ekwealor.github.io/Biostatistics_laboratory/index.html )

-A modified version of:
-Biostatistics Using R: A Laboratory Manual
-By Raisa Hernandez-Pacheco, Alexis A Diaz
+A modified version of: Biostatistics Using R: A Laboratory Manual Chapter authors include Raisa Hernandez-Pacheco, Alexis A Diaz, and Jenna Ekwealor

 Chapter 1 - Introduction to R and RStudio